SCOTTISH EPISCOPAL CHURCH

 All Saints Challoch with St. Ninian’s Fellowship

 Scottish Charity SC003582

-This weekend, we are introducing a telephone service to allow those who do not have internet access to listen to the service of worship by telephone.
-The facility will be free of charge for anyone calling by landline or mobile phone from within the UK.
-It will be helpful if those who have online access to worship continue to use that method rather than using the telephone line, to avoid unnecessary additional cost incurred by the GSO, and we would also appreciate help in reaching non-internet users who are unable to see this announcement.
+In addition to the online resources, there is a telephone service to allow those who do not have internet access to listen to the service of worship by telephone.
+The facility is free of charge for anyone calling by landline or mobile phone from within the UK.
+It will be helpful if those who have online access to worship continue to use that method rather than using the telephone line, to avoid unnecessary additional cost incurred by the GSO, and we would also appreciate help in reaching non-internet users who are unable to see this information.